-Emotions are important.
 It took me a training course on coaching well into my 30s to realise this, but emotions have a vital role to play in our lives, and I was (I still am) suppressing them without realising it.

 In many societies in the world, boys are taught very early in their lives that they shouldn’t show any emotion.
 Some cultures encourage all their members not to display emotions in public.
 It can get embarrassing, and people may “lose face” if they do.

-There are many books and professional advice about controlling your emotions, not making decisions in emotional states, not letting yourself carried away by emotions, etc. Even the term “being emotional” now has a negative connotation.
+There are many books and professional advice about controlling your emotions, not making decisions in emotional states, not letting yourself be carried away by emotions, etc. Even the term “being emotional” has a negative connotation now.

-All this emotion suppression and negativity about emotions have created a society of emotional analphabets, where people don’t understand, cannot listen to, and cannot interpret their own emotions and those of others around them.
+All this emotion suppression and negativity about emotions have created a society of emotional analphabets where people don’t understand, cannot listen to, and cannot interpret their own emotions and those of others around them.

 Emotions are essential.
 Emotions have a function.
 Emotions are important.

 All emotions are good

 They are part of our brain and nervous system, and they give us clues about what’s happening around us.
 They are reactions to external or internal stimuli and how we interpret them.
 Emotions existed and helped us survive well before our rational brain (the neocortex) was developed.

 When we talk about emotions, we often talk about positive and negative emotions, good and bad ones.
 Joy is obviously a positive emotion, anger or fear negative.

 They all exist for a reason, and they all are helpful.
-Some are more pleasant than others, I’ll admit that, but they are all good and positive, since they allow us to survive, conduct a good life and fulfill our objectives.
+Some are more pleasant than others, but they are all positive, since they allow us to survive, conduct a good life and fulfil our objectives.

-Different languages will use different words to graduate degrees of emotions in a scale (for example, you can be afraid, scared, terrified, or upset, angry, enraged).
+Different languages will use different words to graduate degrees of emotions on a scale (for example, you can be afraid, scared, terrified, or upset, angry, enraged).
 All these emotions come from combining or applying different degrees of intensity to some basic or elementary emotions.
 All the rest are coming from these.

 When you feel love, you feel a connection to someone, you feel you want to spend time with that person, do things for them, help them, even sacrifice yourself for them.
 It doesn’t necessarily have to be romantic love.
 There is also love between friends, family members, between the caring leader and their team, and of course, love for oneself.

-The function of love as an emotion is to connect us with other human beings, and in evolutionary terms, to create a bond strong enough to form families, groups of friends, tribes, and the like, that can survive years, if not decades, guaranteeing the survival and thriving of the individual.
+The function of love as an emotion is to connect us with other human beings, and in evolutionary terms, to create a bond strong enough to form families, groups of friends, tribes, and the like that can survive years, if not decades, guaranteeing the survival and thriving of the individual.

 If we are social animals, as Aristotle proposed, love is what glues us together.

 I often wish I could feel joy all the time, but that´s not possible, and I don’t think it would be desirable either.
 Other emotions have their place too, and if we were always joyful, we wouldn’t appreciate it.

 Joy is the emotion of celebration and sharing, of achievement or something good happening to you and wanting to do something about it.
 Like love, it also connects us to others, as when we are feeling joy, we usually want to share it.
-Its function is to reward you for your achievements and pleasant states of being, to make you strive for more.

 Sadness allows us to mourn for something or someone important we have lost.
 It is a way of valuing and appreciating this thing or person, a way to say goodbye, and a necessary step to get over it.
 Without having the place and time to be sad, you won’t overcome the loss.

 I never accepted it when I was sad, not even to myself, as I saw it as a sign of weakness.
 With time I learned to appreciate it and listen to it.
 When I am sad, I try to figure out what I am missing, what is wrong in my life, what my loss is.

 Anger is an emotion with bad press.
 When we say someone is emotional or that emotions don’t let you make the right decisions, we usually refer to anger.

 Anger is a defensive emotion.
 It allows us to set our boundaries with other people.
 It clearly defines what others can or can’t do to or with us.

 Like with all other emotions, try not to be consumed by it, but don’t ignore it either.
 Listen to it, and you will get helpful information about others and yourself.

 Fear paralyses you, doesn’t allow you to make the right decisions, and is the source of anxiety and stress.
 And it is definitely unpleasant to feel.
 However, it is also necessary for survival.

-The problem with fear in modern life is that we don’t live in nature anymore, exposed to dangerous animals and other numerous risks our paleolithic ancestors had to deal with, but we still feel it.
+The problem with fear in modern life is that we don’t live in nature anymore, exposed to dangerous animals and other numerous risks our palaeolithic ancestors had to deal with, but we still feel it.

 We dread speaking in public or missing a deadline almost as much as our ancestors did facing a tiger.
-When this fear goes unchecked and we are afraid of not being able to face the challenges modern life throws at us, anxiety, panic attacks, and stress happen.
+When this fear goes unchecked, and we are afraid of not being able to face the challenges modern life throws at us, anxiety, panic attacks, and stress happen.

 “We suffer more often in imagination than in reality”Seneca

-It started as a defense mechanism to guard us against toxic food or in a bad state, and it was mainly linked to the senses of smell and taste.
-It probably also evolved to include social events and situations, and today we can feel disgusted for people or non-edible things.
+It started as a defense mechanism to guard us against toxic food or being in a bad state, and it was mainly linked to the senses of smell and taste.
+It probably also evolved to include social events and situations, and today we can feel disgusted with people or non-edible things.

 When you feel disgusted by someone or a situation, reflect on what is making you feel like that.
 What values of yours are under attack?
 What is triggering this strong response from you?
 Are you being reasonable?

 It only lasts a short moment, as it is a “bridge emotion” that takes us very quickly to another one.
 You feel surprise first, then the next second, you feel fear, joy, anger, or any other emotion, depending on what caused the surprise to start with.

-The emotion of surprise serves to value new things and pay attention to everything new, which wasn’t there before.
+The emotion of surprise serves to value new things and pay attention to everything new which wasn’t there before.
 Novel stimuli require novel reactions, and the surprise emotion ensures we are awake to all the new stimuli we receive.

 Emotions as key elements of leadership

-Emotions evolved before our rational brain and helped us, and our ancestors survive and thrive for thousands of years.
+Emotions evolved before our rational brain and helped us and our ancestors survive and thrive for thousands of years.
 Emotions are an extension of our brains, not separated from them, so make the most of them.
-Use them well.

 A leader in tune with her emotions will be a more effective leader.
 She will know what’s happening to her and her environment and why her body is reacting that way.
 She will understand what her emotions are telling her and use them to her advantage.

 The whole concept revolves around understanding and regulating your own emotions, understanding those of others, and using this knowledge to manage relationships better.
-It went beyond knowing the basic emotions and why they are all good and useful, as I explained above.
+It goes beyond knowing the basic emotions and why they are all good and useful, as I explained above.

 The point of this post wasn’t to write a treatise on emotional intelligence.
 There is plenty of information out there on the subject.
 The point was to highlight that emotions are important, all of them.

 Listen to your emotions

 Evaluate and analyse the feeling as if it were something external, detached from you.
 Notice where and how you feel it, how it manifests itself.
 Be aware that you are feeling it, label it, and find out where it is coming from.

 Once you are aware of what is happening to you, it is easier to channel that energy in the right direction and use it in the best possible way.
-Emotions are there to be used after all.
+Emotions are there to be used, after all.
 They are at your service, not the other way around.

 Emotions are your friends if you listen to them and know how to treat them well.